 Boothby takes on the challenge of redesigning and printing her own version of the clenched fist, juxtaposing it with colours and patterns found in the West Dean Collection and Archive.
 The resulting patchwork design was displayed in The Star Room during the Arts and Craft Festival weekend.

-Maud Boothby is studying for a Graduate Diploma in Visual Arts.
+Maud Boothby is studying for a Graduate Diploma.

 Medium: Forged steel, cellophane, thread, netting, foam and paint